dmaddock1/dmaddock1.github.io/_posts/2018-06-14-mythgard-movie-club-solo.md

 ---
 layout: post
-title: "Mythgard Movie Club, Solo: A StarWars Story"
+title: "Mythgard Movie Club, Solo: A Star Wars Story"
-categories: [scholarship]
-tags: [video, language]
+tags: [video]
 ---
 My appearance as a panelist on the _Mythgard Movie Club_, episode 6 about _Solo: A Star Wars Story_.